davep/pinboard.el/README.md

 | `pinboard-untagged`    | <kbd>T</kbd>   | Show only pins that have no tag             |
 | `pinboard-view`        | <kbd>SPC</kbd> | View the data for a pin in a window         |

-The code only works with all pins right now, and does its best to ensure that the list is never requested more than once every 5 minutes (as per the rate limits in the Pinboard API).
-Expect this to go wrong.

 ## TODO

 Things to do (and things done):